Chrisch2410/RoboND-Rover-Project/README.md

 [![test video](http://img.youtube.com/vi/3z5Nvw0yioA/default.jpg)](http://www.youtube.com/watch?v=3z5Nvw0yioA)

-as you can see in the video after covering more than 99.4% of the ground fidelity was 56.5% which is acceptable for this test but it can be much further improved.
+as you can see in the video after covering more than 99.4% of the ground; fidelity was 56.5% which is acceptable for this test but it can be much further improved.

 ## 12. Exporting Image Processing function to perception.py script
+Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 ## 13. Running **Autonomous Navigation/Mapping**

+Launching in autonomous mode your rover can navigate and map autonomously.
+Explain your results and how you might improve them in your writeup.

 * Fill in the `perception_step()` function within the `perception.py` script with the appropriate image processing functions to create a map and update `Rover()` data (similar to what you did with `process_image()` in the notebook).
 * Fill in the `decision_step()` function within the `decision.py` script with conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands.